Sustainability

 Our team

-We are lucky to have a small team of dedicated people who derive job satisfaction from making museum quality furniture.
-Individual makers are responsible for whole projects where possible (for better job satisfaction and learning) and frequent discussion about the best way to do things leads to highly skilled makers and efficiency, helping to make our furniture as affordable as possible.
-We pay above the Living Wage, have annual occupational health checks and have improved the working environment through investing in the best machinery.
-We sometimes offer paid internships and apprenticeships.
+We are lucky to have a small team of dedicated people who derive job satisfaction from exceptional hand made furniture.
+Individual makers are responsible for whole projects where possible (for better job satisfaction and learning) and frequent discussion about the best way to do things leads to highly skilled makers and greater efficiency, helping to make our furniture as affordable as possible.
+We pay above the Living Wage, have provided occupational health checks and have improved the working environment through investing in the best machinery.

 Our material